Sage/yaml_normalizer/README.md

 Yaml Normalizer follows the notion that there is a normalized YAML file format.
 It re-formats YAML files in a way that the results closely match Psych's output.
 Yaml Normalizer ensures that the original file and the resulting file are identical regarding the resulting Hash from Psych (stable change).
+The primary target of this project are i18n YAML files.

 Yaml Normalizer provides
 * **Alphabetic Ordering**
-  * to improve (human-)readability and maintainability
+  * to improve (human-)readability and maintainability,
-  * to avoid duplicate keys
+  * to avoid duplicate keys,
-* **Paragraphs** (TODO)
-  * to improve (human-)readability and maintainability
+  * to minimize effort when resolving merge conflicts in YAML files
 * **Limited Line Length**
   * to improve (human-)readability and maintainability
 * **Non-breaking Changes only**
   * to ensure changes do not impact functional parts of the application.
-    YamlNormalizer considers changing the order of YAML file entries as non-breaking.
+    Yaml Normalizer considers changing the order of YAML file entries as non-breaking,
+  * to build maximum trust in Yaml Normalizer and its generated YAML files,
+  * to avoid the need of manual reviews.

 Yaml Normalizer can be used in frameworks like Rails, Sinatra or Cuba, but it runs stand-alone as well.